 Sacramento, CA 95814

 Through the end of June 2023, the state filing is temporarily $0–so filing beforehand can save you $70!
 When that fee returns, note that it is non-refundable, so it is critical to make sure there are no mistakes on your document.
 Submitting a proposed LLC name that is already registered to another company, for example, will result in your form being rejected.

 If you hand-deliver the form, there is an additional $15 fee.

 Mailed filings should be accompanies by a check or money order made payable to: Secretary of State.
 Do not send cash.
 In-person filings can be paid for with a credit card.

 The Secretary of State is not very fast when it comes to LLC filings.
 You can see current processing times online.
-The timelines change depending upon volume, but you are looking at somewhere in the vicinity of two months unless you pay for expedite processing.
+The timelines change depending upon volume, but you are looking at somewhere in the vicinity of several weeks unless you pay for expedite processing.

 - 4-Hour: $500